chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ## Terraform Validate
-`Terraform validate` primarily checks whether a configuration is syntactically valid.
-It can check various aspects including unsupported arguments, undeclared variables, and others.
+The `terraform validate` command checks whether a configuration is syntactically valid.
+It can detect issues like unsupported arguments, undeclared variables, and other potential errors.

 ### Usage
 ```sh